Tsugaru Line: History

 All scheduled freight operations were suspended on December 10, 1984.
 With the privatization of the JNR on April 1, 1987, the line came under the operational control of JR East.
-From March 13, 1988, the tracks between Aomori Station and the Shin Naka-Oguni Signal are jointly used by JR East, JR Hokkaido's Tsugaru-Kaikyō Line and Japan Freight Railway Company (JR Freight).
+From March 13, 1988, the tracks between Aomori Station and the Shin Naka-Oguni Signal Base are jointly used by JR East, JR Hokkaido's Tsugaru-Kaikyō Line, and Japan Freight Railway Company (JR Freight).

-In 1988 the Aomori - Shin Naka-Oguni section was electrified in conjunction with the opening of the Seikan Tunnel and associated Tsugaru-Kaikyō Line.
+In 1988 the Aomori–Shin Naka-Oguni Signal Base section was electrified in conjunction with the opening of the Seikan Tunnel and associated Tsugaru-Kaikyō Line.

+After the section between Kanita and Minmaya was significantly damaged in heavy rainfall in 2022, JR East and the town of Sotogahama suspended services on the section indefinitely.
+The affected town of Imabetsu agreed to transition access to bus service in May 2024.

 Station list

+Closed section

-The portion from Aomori and Naka-Oguni is electrified.
+The portion from Aomori to Shin Naka-Oguni junction is electrified.